But sometimes I just want something simple. Like this Simple Savory Quinoa. It’s fast. It’s easy. It’s in my tummy. Yum.

 Does quinoa need to be rinsed before cooking?

-Quinoa has a coating on the outside of it that gives it a bitter taste if not rinsed well before cooking.
-Fortunately, most commercially-available quinoa comes pre-rinsed.
+Quinoa has a natural coating on the outside of it that gives it a bitter taste if not rinsed well before cooking.
+Fortunately, most Amazon comes pre-rinsed.

 Does quinoa come in different varieties?